IndividualsinDemand/PoshProject/docs/New-PoshTemplate.md

 ## DESCRIPTION
 `New-PoshTemplate` cmdlet creates an xml template file for passed configuration or for a project name.
 This cmdlet helps you to define your project name, PowerShell manifest file mandatory details and custom directories for your project.
-It allows three types of projects, `Script`, `Module` and `Binary`.
+It allows three types of project types, `Script`, `Module` and `Binary`.
 All the defined files and folders are created based on this.

+You can use this for creating any folder structure and you have to specify `Module` to create the folders.
+By default it will create a set of predefined folders and files for all these types.

+The template name should be `PoshProjectTemplate.xml` and any change to this name will return error.

 ## EXAMPLES